Pelumi-Aderinto/Data_Engineering_Projects/README.md

 # Data-Engineering
-Repo for all my data related projects
+A repository for all my data-engineering related projects
-## Sub-Folder
-To check projects I have worked on, go into the sub-folders